YupeiLin2388/Exploring-Negatives-in-Contrastive-Learning-for-Unpaired-Image-to-Image-Translation/README.md

 ## Acknowledge

-Our code is developed based on [CUT](https://github.com/taesungp/contrastive-unpaired-translation) and   [F-LSeSim](https://github.com/lyndonzheng/F-LSeSim)
+Our code is developed based on [CUT](https://github.com/taesungp/contrastive-unpaired-translation) and   [F-LSeSim](https://github.com/lyndonzheng/F-LSeSim) , we also thank , [drn](https://github.com/fyu/drn) for mIoU computation.